'Postcards from the Pandemic' provides unique therapy during the virus crisis - NewsChannel 3-12

 ‘Postcards from the Pandemic’ provides unique therapy during the virus crisis

-CARPINTERIA, Calif. - For some people, a therapy session during the COVID-19 crisis is coming in the form of a postcard.
+CARPINTERIA, Calif. - For some people, a therapy session during the COVID-19 crisis comes in the form of a postcard.

-You can see hundreds of them, as they arrive and are posted on the windows of the Lynda Fairly Carpinteria Arts Center on Linden Ave. in Carpinteria.
+You can see hundreds of them, as they arrive and are posted on the windows of the Lynda Fairly Carpinteria Arts Center on Linden Avenue in Carpinteria.

 "We have sent out out over 800 postcards to the community and we have a display of many that have come back in," said Art Center Director Paige Van Tuyl.

-All of the cards were prestamped thanks to the donation from supporters Geri and Gary Campopiano.
+All of the cards were pre-stamped thanks to a donation from supporters Geri and Gary Campopiano.

 Out front, Volunteer Vin Bennett showed several cards including one that was decorated on both sides.
 "This lady, she just decorated the whole thing with stars.
 See, so it was great.
 She did front and back."